 IT Maintenance Plans

-Every home computer owner is most likely guilty of not performing system maintenance on every computer as scheduled at recommended, regular intervals.
+Every computer user is most likely guilty of not performing system maintenance on every computer as scheduled at recommended, regular intervals.
 It’s difficult to shut down and allow system updates, but it’s even more difficult to know exactly what needs to be done and how to do it.
 Performing and scheduling such updates is the job of a technology maintenance plan.
 Having a maintenance plan for your computer takes the burden off the owner.
 It is the only true way to plan ahead to remove threats to your computer before they enter, begin to attack, or cause problems in a system.

 Truly, whether for a home or business, a maintenance plan IS the best option.
 Not only does it stop viruses before they can enter, but it can also be set up to encrypt sensitive data so it would be useless to anyone not given access to it.
 Typically simple to install, all homes and businesses should have a maintenance plan in place for all technology to ensure and prevent the headache of system failure.